sergegoussev/pysqlc/README.md

     }
 <br>
    <ul>
-      <li>NOTE 1: specify either "MySQL" or "SQL Server"</li>
+      <li>NOTE 1: specify either "MySQL" or "SQL Server" under dbtype;</li>
-   <li>NOTE 2: "password" can be ommited, if it is, the <b>pysql</b> will ask for the password every time the connection is made (or alternatively can be passed into the DB object upon initiation):</li>
+      <li>NOTE 2: "password" section can be ommited.
+If it is not included, the <b>pysql</b> will ask for the password every time the connection is made (or alternatively look for it to be passed into the DB object upon initiation):</li>
       <ul>
          <li>if password ommited from local variable json and <b>not</b> specified in code:</li>